rahmanda/ambercat/README.md

 1. `entry-client.js`.
 This file will be used to build js file to be served along with your static site.
 2. `entry-server.js`.
 This file will be used to generate the static site.
 In most cases, you don't need to work with this file.

-Those two files can be used as a pair for SSR kind of mechanism.
-However, SSR is not recommended because it is way too overkill for a mere static blog project.

 ### HomePage

 The `HomePage.vue` component will accept `data` object.
 The `data.posts` contains an array of the most recent posts with these properties: